What is diarrhea?

 - Eat foods that have been cleaned and cooked in a safe way.

-- Not take any foods or liquids that may have been infected with a bacteria or virus.
+- Don't eat or drink any foods or liquids that may have been infected with a bacteria or virus.

-When you are traveling, make sure anything you eat and drink is safe.
+When you are traveling, check that anything you eat and drink is safe.
 This is even more important if you travel to developing countries.

 Travel safety tips for water and other liquids include:

 - Not drinking tap water or using it to brush your teeth

 - Not using ice made from tap water

 - Not drinking milk or milk items that have not gone through a process to kill certain bacteria (pasteurization)